 The clay paintings can be regarded as a form of abstracted cartography - sprawling maps where scale is difficult to fathom, but we encounter pockets of energy, the movement of tides, electromagnetic waves and the build up of deeply encrusted topographical layers.
 The object based pieces may be thought of as individual points of focus, tiny areas of exploration, sandwiched cross-sections that pierce the surface or enigmatic relics and artefacts that carry the traces of ancient forms of spiritual energy.

 Irene Grishin-Selzer mixes her clay with layers of soil, sand and clay loam from her two studio locations in Boon Wurrung (Southern Victorian) and Waywurru (North Eastern Victorian) country.
-Combining the dirt with clay, pigments, oxides and glazes is a tangible way to help define the shape of time and a sense of place.
+Combining the soil with clay, pigments, oxides and glazes is a tangible way to help define the shape of time and a sense of place.
 The build-up of textures enables a secret script of mark making that fuses together when fired to make ceramic paintings as thin as paper but strong as stone.
 Her work is a literal and powerful reminder of the interconnectedness of nature where all things both animate and inanimate, past and present are intrinsically linked.